abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/simplestapplicationchromium.md

 * `oc.legacyfileextensions` defines the legacy file extension support by this application

-* Build the image for chromium application
+* Build the image for the chromium application

 ```bash
 REGISTRY=abcdesktopio
 docker build -t $REGISTRY/chromium .
 ```

-> You should replace the value of `REGISTRY=abcdesktopio` by your own registry's name.
+> Replace the value of `REGISTRY=abcdesktopio` with your own registry name.
-If you don't have one, you can use the `abcdesktopio/chromium` as a readonly dockerhub registry.
+> If you do not have one, you can use `abcdesktopio/chromium` as a read-only Docker Hub registry.

 * Push the image to your registry *(only if you have your own registry)*